 Airbnb does offer background checks, but these are not available globally and are dependent on a lot of external factors.

-- Booking.com does not require Guests to verify for bookings.
-The responsibility is placed on Hosts and Property Managers, who are able to set “Guest requirements”, such as:
+- Booking.com does not require guests to verify in order to make a booking.
+The responsibility is placed on hosts and property managers, who are able to set “guest requirements”, such as: